 A sweeping look at the ways American artists have viewed themselves, their peers, and their painted worlds over two centuries

-The diverse selection of artists whose work is showcased here includes Frederic Edwin Church, Eastman Johnson, Winslow Homer, John Singer Sargent, Thomas Eakins, Cecilia Beaux, Isabel Bishop, Andrew Wyeth, Charles White, Wayne Thiebaud, Louisa Matthíasdóttir, David Diao, Jaune Quick-to-See Smith, and Peter Saul.
-Essays by a stellar roster of distinguished historians and art historians, curators, artists, and architects delve into single artworks or pairs of paintings, while others explore themes such the representation of landscapes and the figurative tradition in American art.
-Additionally, 17 current Academicians—visual artists and architects such as Walter Chatham, Catherine Opie, and Fred Wilson—contribute personal responses to individual artworks.
+Since 1825, the National Academy of Design—the nation’s oldest artist and architect honorary society—has required members to give an example of their work, and additionally, from 1839 to 1994, a portrait of themselves, whether painted by their own hand or that of a fellow artist.
+The selection of artists showcased includes Frederic Edwin Church, Eastman Johnson, Winslow Homer, John Singer Sargent, Thomas Eakins, Cecilia Beaux, Isabel Bishop, Andrew Wyeth, Charles White, George Tooker, Wayne Thiebaud, Louisa Matthíasdóttir, David Diao, Emma Amos, Jaune Quick‑to‑See Smith, and Peter Saul.
+Essays by a stellar roster of distinguished historians and art historians, curators, artists, and architects delve into single artworks or pairs of paintings, while others rethink some of the most enduring themes in American art, such as the development of the figurative tradition and the representation of landscape.
+In addition to texts from the exhibition’s curators, select contributors include Kenneth Haltman, H. Russell Pitman Professor of Art History at the University of Oklahoma; Patricia Hills, Professor Emerita of History of Art and Architecture at Boston University; Alexander Nemerov, Carl and Marilynn Thoma Provostial Professor in the Humanities at Stanford University; and Susan Rather, Professor of Art History at the University of Texas, Austin, and 2018 winner of the Charles C. Eldredge Prize for Distinguished Scholarship in American Art from the Smithsonian American Art Museum.
+Additionally, 17 current Academicians—visual artists and architects including Walter Chatham, Catherine Opie, and Fred Wilson—contribute personal responses to individual artworks.

 About the Editors